Welcome to WentWest’s Annual Review 2023 - 2024

 For the final time, it is with the fondest of memories that I share with you this year’s Annual Review.
 Having had the opportunity to lead WentWest for the past five years, I look back with starry eyes at the journey.
 Although our collective path toward reform was by no means linear (it never is), we improved health, wellbeing, equity, continuity of care and access for so many people, while pushing forward health system improvements and moving one step closer to the health system of the future we all aspire to achieve.

 This past year we set ourselves a task to commission more programs focussed on the social determinants of health than ever before and we achieved that aim.
 In July, the Head to Health Adult Mental Health Centre in Parramatta opened its doors following the proven need for additional mental health support in Western Sydney.
 Our Primary Care Transformation and Integration team has supported 350 practices, forging forward a new era of reform across the region through MyMedicare registration, to be followed by new opportunities to further expand multidisciplinary care models.
-Our team have provided over $49 million in grants to strengthen health care for community and opened two new Medicare Urgent Care Clinics.
+Our team have provided over $61 million in commissioned contracts and grants to strengthen health care for community and opened two new Medicare Urgent Care Clinics.
 WentWest has also been able to increase access for primary mental health care, with 194,008 sessions conducted in the last year alone.

 This year, our collective vision has become a reality with the establishment of a new Neighbourhood Health Hub, Healthicare, at the Blacktown International Sports Precinct.
 In August and September, we ran our first-ever Citizens’ Juries to test a new way to partner with and uncover what matters to the citizens of Western Sydney, with groups representing our culturally diverse Western Sydney community and First Nations peoples.
 We sincerely acknowledge the dedication and commitment of our founding citizens and expert contributors – without you this new way of doing things would not have been the success it is today.